clojuredocs/guides/README-tools.md

 > run the gem-installed `jekyll` to view your local version of
 > the site.

-Then install Pygments (this assumes you have Python and pip installed):
+Then install Pygments via your OS-specific package installer, or else using `pip` (assuming you've installed pip):

     pip install pygments